quantum-engineering-polito/CourseNotes/content/QCM Physics/01_Crystals/Crystals.md

 }
 $$

-We can than draw the Wigner-Seitz cells for the two lattices.
+We can then draw the Wigner-Seitz cells for the two lattices.
 The WS cell of the reciprocal space is called **Brillouin zone**. (the choice of WS is not mandatory, it is just practical in this example)

 ### Example: electrostatic potential